EdwardAngert/coderdocs/src/content/docs/main/admin/templates/managing-templates/devcontainers/add-devcontainer.md

+---
+title: Add a dev container template to Coder
+description: A Coder administrator adds a dev container-compatible template to Coder
+version: main
+audience: admin
+---
 # Add a dev container template to Coder

 A Coder administrator adds a dev container-compatible template to Coder (Envbuilder).
-This allows the template to prompt for the developer for their dev container repository's URL as a [parameter](../../extending-templates/parameters.md) when they create their workspace.
+This allows the template to prompt for the developer for their dev container repository's URL as a [parameter](../../extending-templates/parameters) when they create their workspace.
 Envbuilder clones the repo and builds a container from the `devcontainer.json` specified in the repo.